eclipse/mraa/README.md

   <img src="http://iotdk.intel.com/misc/logos/mraa.png" height="150px" width="auto" algt="Mraa Logo"/>
 </p>

-libmraa - Low Level Skeleton Library for Communication on GNU/Linux platforms
+Eclipse Mraa - Low Level Skeleton Library for Communication on GNU/Linux platforms
 =============================================================================

-Libmraa is a C/C++ library with bindings to Java, Python and JavaScript to interface with the IO on Galileo, Edison & other platforms, with a structured and sane API where port names/numbering matches the board that you are on.
+Eclipse Mraa (Libmraa) is a C/C++ library with bindings to Java, Python and JavaScript to interface with the IO on Galileo, Edison & other platforms, with a structured and sane API where port names/numbering matches the board that you are on.
 Use of libmraa does not tie you to specific hardware with board detection done at